 Cats have eight nipples, which run along the underside of the body in rows of two.
-Both female and male cats have nipples which are pale pink in colour and approximately 1cm in diameter.
+Both female and male cats have nipples that are pale pink in colour and approximately 1cm in diameter.
 Nipples increase in size during both pregnancy and lactation.

-Nipple and mammary gland (swelling) is a common symptom which has a number of causes.
+Nipple and mammary gland (swelling) is a common symptom that has a number of causes.
 Female cats are more susceptible to nipple and mammary gland swelling than males and intact females are at the highest risk.